screen

 • /faf: indicates that the fix is the FAF (final approach fix)

-If the aircraft should follow a DME arc leaving a fix, /arc can be given after the fix.
-It takes both a radius in nautical miles as well as the fix at the center of the arc's circle.
+• Both a radius in nautical miles as well as the fix at the center of the arc's circle can be specified.
 For example, HANAV/arc16OMN specifies a 16nm radius arc centered at OMN.
-The direction of the arc is automatically determined based on the position of the following fix.

 For approach fixes that have procedure turns, a number of additional items can be specified: